CZ-NIC/fred-docs/AdminManual/Configuration.rst

       --parameter_name=<name> \
       --parameter_value=<value>

-A description of parameters by name (also :ref:`see the figure below <fig-expiration-events>` for an illustration of domain expiration periods):
+Descriptions of parameters ordered by name (also :ref:`see the figure below
+<fig-domain-lifecycle>` for an illustration of periods related to the domain
+life cycle):

 * ``expiration_notify_period`` – how many days before a domain expiration is the owner notified about the expiration, negative integer,